daniel-stoneuk/HS100-Energy-Tracking/README.md

 Using [ggeorgovassilis/linuxscripts](https://github.com/ggeorgovassilis/linuxscripts) for the communication to the smart plug.

-Creates a csv file (`log.csv`) containing live measurement from the TP-Link Smart Plug
+Creates a csv file (`log.csv`) containing live measurement from the TP-Link Smart Plug.
+More information [here](https://www.daniel-stone.uk/2018/04/graphing-energy-tp-link-hs100.html)

 ## Usage